metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 #### Chargers @ Football Team

 Washington clearly prefer running the ball over throwing it.
-Makes sense, given their air game so far has been pretty pathetic.
+Makes sense, given their air game with Ryan Fitzpatrick so far has been pretty pathetic.

-To be fair to Washington, Joey Bosa has been giving them fits.
+To be fair to Washington though, Joey Bosa and his comrades have been giving them fits.

 Kudos to Justin Herbert for his accurate passing.
+Some of his passes are things of beauty.
+It's been the key differentiator in this match.

 These Chargers receivers are running some crisp routes.
 Mike Williams and Keenan Allen are impressing in particular.